nequalszero/CacheDataStructure/README.md

   Alias for #prepend.

 ### Hash Map
 The constructor for the HashMap accepts an optional `options` object that can have keys, `values`, and `keyGenerator`.
-* The default `capacity` of the Cache is Infinity.
-* If an array of `values` are provided, the Cache will initialize with the values in the order that they are provided.
+* If an array of `values` are provided, the HashMap will initialize with the values in the order that they are provided.
-* The `keyGenerator` option should be a function used to serialize a value, and determine whether a value exists in the Cache.
+* The `keyGenerator` option should be a function used to serialize a value, and determine whether a value exists in the HashMap.
 The default `keyGenerator` simply compares by value.
 Therefore it's recommended to provide a custom `keyGenerator` if the node values are objects or custom class instances.

 ```javascript
 // Example of providing values.